CryptoSingh1337/Ubuntu-Setup-Scripts/README.md

 ## 🧐 Scripts <a name = "scripts"></a>

-* auto-package-installation-debian.sh - This scripts install all the required packages that are listed in 'packages.txt or any custom package list text file'.
+* <b>auto-package-installation-debian.sh</b> - This scripts install all the required packages that are listed in 'packages.txt or any custom package list text file'.

 ## 🏁 Getting Started <a name = "getting_started"></a>